wilsonmar/oss-perf/elk-install-aws.md

   * AWS does not include Shield, the Elastic commercial security plugin that handles RBAC of cluster and indexes.

-  * AWS is now supported by Elastic Support.
+  * AWS is not supported by Elastic Support.

   * AWS controls the <strong>elasticsearch.yml</strong> file containing settings to tweak.
   The AWS elasticsearch service makes sure everything works perfectly.

+The ironic thing is that Elastic's own Found service is run on AWS.'

 <a id="Install">
 ## Install Steps</a>